Q. How do I enroll my child in a TUSD school?

 Q. Are there any preschool programs at TUSD?

 A. Yes!
-In July 2014, TUSD opened the Infant and Early Learning Centers.
-While infant care is only available for TUSD employees, these two centers offer quality childcare at affordable rates for young children ages two through five.
+TUSD's Infant and Early Learning Centers offer quality childcare at affordable rates for young children ages two through five.

 TUSD's Community Schools also offer preschool program at several elementary schools.
 In addition, TUSD offers preschool to income-eligible families through PACE, and our Exceptional Education department offers additional programs for eligible students.
 See the Preschool page for more information.